berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

         Score scoreObj = GameObject.Find(“Score”).GetComponent<Score>(); scoreObj.addScore(1337);

-### Time.deltaTime
+### DeltaTime
 - [Time.deltaTime]
     1. This is the amount of time that elapsed since the last frame
-    2. I often find it useful to have countdown timers for things like cooldowns or enemy spawns
+    2. Countdown timers are useful for things like cooldowns or enemy spawns
         - Set the variable to the total time you want to wait
         - Then subtract **Time.deltaTime** in each call to `Update()`
         - Once it reaches 0, restart the timer (if applicable)